rivue/Gamified-Study-Tool/README.md

         - error handling, and lots of it (how to handle failed document generation, other errors, etc...)
             - error handling for not finding any context when loading stone names in library?
             - ask chatgpt for what to do idk
+        - (NEAR FUTURE) - put x / discord links in main page, probably along with something like "join us" or "hear our updates" or something
+        - add OTHER PAGES

+    OTHER PAGES:
+        - contact page
+        - terms and policies page
+        - somewhere to link to x / discord (might be on an existing page, idk) (see mvp cleanup list)
+        - about page
+        (currently all 4 were in BottomBar.vue)

     general:

         - ACCOUNT FOR MOBILE SCREEN SIZES!!
         - ADD SHAD-CN
+        - add light / dark mode switcher to settings (it already exists)
         - add support for multiple file upload (possibly)
         - add other routes back in, eventually
         - remove library difficulty, mentor, language, etc... from db course structure, backend, frontend course creation screen